Module 2: Early Medical Abortion

 A small proportion of patients experience heavy bleeding with an EMA which can be unpredictable in terms of timing.
 In a large study of EMA complications in Australia, there were 16 cases of haemorrhage (0.1%) from a total of 13,345 EMAs (11 of the 16 reported were haemorrhages with transfusion).
 It may be safer for a patient with severe anaemia, an unstable health condition or a bleeding disorder to have surgical management in a secondary service, or EMA in a hospital setting.

-- No access to emergency help – for example no telephone access, no transport and no adult companion at home
+- No transport or no adult companion at home

 No associations between induced abortion and ectopic pregnancy, infertility, placenta previa, or miscarriage have been found.